Mariful-Islam/Mariful-Islam/README.md

 ### Hi there 👋, This is Mariful Islam
-#### Software Engineer
+#### Software Developer
-I am a fresher with several real-life projects based on Python, Django, and React.
-Also, I am continuously developing new projects and contributing to these projects.
+Enthusiastic Python/Django developer with a passion for creating cutting-edge software solutions.
+Proficient in Django, React.js, and Django Rest Framework.
+Eager to leverage my skills and expertise to contribute to innovative projects and drive business success.

 Skills: PYTHON/ DJANGO / REACT / JS / HTML / CSS